Professional Quality of Life Measure

 Neill F. Piland, DrPH

-Is Research Professor and Director of the Idaho State University Institute of Rural Health.
-Prior to coming to ISU he was Director of the Medical Group Management Association (MGMA) Center for Research and Director of New Mexico’s Lovelace Institute for Health and Population Research.
+Is Emeritus Research Professor and Director of the Idaho State University Institute of Rural Health.
+Formerly, he was Director of the Medical Group Management Association (MGMA) Center for Research an Director of New Mexico’s Lovelace Institute for Health and Population Research.
 A Health Economist and Health Services Researcher, he received his Doctorate in Health Services Administration from UCLA and also holds Masters Degrees in Public Health and in Economics from UCLA and UC Davis respectively.
-He has been Principal Investigator for more than thirty major research and demonstration projects including evaluation of the quality of care in Arizona’s Medicaid managed care experiment (AHCCCS); the Community Intervention Trial for Smoking Cessation (COMMIT) site: and the Idaho Bioterrorism Awareness and Preparedness Program (IBAPP).
+He has been Principal Investigator for more than thirty major research projects including evaluation of the quality of care in Arizona’s Medicaid managed care experiment (AHCCCS); the Community Intervention Trial for Smoking Cessation (COMMIT) site: and the Idaho Bioterrorism Awareness and Preparedness Program (IBAPP).
 He has authored or coauthored more than ninety articles, four books and numerous book chapters on health care delivery, health promotion and health care financing.

 Recognizing the International Community